-- intravenous (IV) sodium solution
+- infusing an intravenous (IV) sodium solution

-Athletes should also consider a drinking a rehydration beverage, such as Gatorade or Powerade.
+If you’re an athlete, it’s important to drink the right amount of water during exercise.
+You should also consider drinking a rehydration beverage, such as Gatorade or Powerade.
 These drinks contain electrolytes, including sodium.
 They help replenish sodium lost through sweating.
 These drinks are also helpful if you lose a lot of fluids through vomiting or diarrhea.

-- at high altitudes
+- you’re at a high altitude

-- when pregnant or breastfeeding
+- you’re pregnant or breastfeeding

-- during a fever
+- you have a fever

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: Steven Kim, MD

 Published By: Healthline Networks, Inc.